CharityCompassionCoin-CCC/tronsr-template/COMMUNITY_PLAN.md

 Further implementation of Community support and ability for involvements:

-Continuation of pre-ico crowd-sale’s of all coded encryption coin securities/utilities.

-Once pre ico cap of crowd sale and foundational following is achieved road map will be updated on all online website ecosystem sites depicting into main ICO phases 1-4 unless sold out prior to soft/hard cap requirements for product capital funding for marketing expenditures, along with needs into advancements of developments.
-Expenses of exchange listing fees, as well as funding towards any share dumping to stabilize price in open market trading.

-Airdrop continuation apart from initial pre ICO airdrops into community for crowdsourcing.

 Incentives of Tron based community forums directly here to contribute to constructive and positive conversations surrounding around the development space of Tron and Charity Compassion Coin.
-Such incentives entail receiving airdrop coins direct to your wallet(s) for consistent appropriate postings and forum conversations and permanent votings.
+Such incentives entail receiving airdrop coins direct to your wallet(s) for consistent appropriate postings and forum conversations about TRON Foundation and Charity Compassion Coin and permanent votings for the CCC Organization.

 --------